Linkage Projects

 1. Submit a Notice of Intent (NOI)

-The NOI should be completed early to provide RIC with CIA contact details.
+The NOI should be completed early so that the RIC has the CIA's contact details.

 2. Update RMS profile